fronteers/fronteers-conference/_input/utrecht.md

 ---
 ### A City of Endless Charm and Delight!

-Located in the heart of the Netherlands, one hour away from Amsterdam, Rotterdam and The Hague, the town of Utrecht is not only hosts the basis of the [Fronteers organization](https://fronteers.nl/about), it's also a hidden gem that boasts an array of positive attributes.
+Located in the heart of the Netherlands, the town of Utrecht is not only hosts the basis of the [Fronteers organization](https://fronteers.nl/about), it's also a hidden gem that boasts an array of positive attributes.
 From its picturesque canals to its vibrant cultural scene, Utrecht has something to offer every visitor.

 {% set src = '/img/utrecht.jpg' %}
 {% include '_partials/hero.njk' %}